HAIR MINERAL ANALYSIS – An Introduction

 activities, in relation to the person’s life path or progress through

-helpful in counseling a person, and to understand illness, both physical and
+in counseling a person, and to understand illness, both physical and emotional.

 Deep insights into biochemistry, physiology, psychology, pathology and possibly more esoteric sciences, such as biological transmutation of the elements, are also possible using the hair mineral test.
 Some of these are briefly discussed in the article entitled The Theory Of Nutritional Balancing Science.